NathanaellaHirwa/alu-shell/README.md

-This repository contains shell scripts for various tasks.
+echo "This repository contains shell scripts for various tasks."